albexl/team-reference/README.md

 # team-reference
-Team reference used for competitive programming competitions
+Team reference used by my team for competitive programming contests.